redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

 * Click on "Variables" in the top right
 * Add a new variable called e.g. `AZURE_WEBHOOK`, add the value, and mark it as secret

 Now add the relevant curl command as a final "script" step in your deployment job pipeline.
-Note that []"secret" variables aren't automatically available as environment variables](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash#use-a-secret-variable-in-the-ui), you need to explicitly map them, like:
+Note that ["secret" variables aren't automatically available as environment variables](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash#use-a-secret-variable-in-the-ui), you need to explicitly map them, like:
 ```yml
 - script: echo "My secret variable: $FOO"
   env: